6 Texas-Grown Super Foods for a Super Diet

 Sweet Potatoes

 There was this one time I went to a farmers market and sampled salted sweet potato chips (how long do potato chips last?) and I got to say that this superfood has so much potential when integrating into your diet.
 It’s also available for most of the year and is straightforward to grow – allowing for abundant supplies in almost all areas of Texas.
 What made this superfood a part of this list is the benefits the body gets when adding this to your meal regimen.
-Sweet potatoes are packed with vitamin A that helps in keeping the eyes in good shape, antioxidants that promote the growth of good bacteria in the gut, and anthocyanins in purple sweet potatoes that help in protecting the brain from free-radical damage.
+Sweet potatoes (What wine goes well with sweet potatoes?) are packed with vitamin A that helps in keeping the eyes in good shape, antioxidants that promote the growth of good bacteria in the gut, and anthocyanins in purple sweet potatoes that help in protecting the brain from free-radical damage.

 Get to know Texas-grown sweet potatoes here